zhihaoabel/onerway-docs-next/content/en/get-started/v1/index.md

 ---
-title: 'Get Started'
+title: "Get Started"
+description:
-description: 'Welcome to our documentation!
-This guide will help you get started quickly.'
+  "Welcome to our documentation!
+This guide will help you get started quickly."
-version: 'v1'
+version: "v1"
-category: 'overview'
+category: "overview"
-lastUpdated: '2024-01-15'
+lastUpdated: "2024-01-15"
 order: 1
 ---

 # Get Started

 Welcome to our documentation!
 This guide will help you get started quickly.

 ## Quick Start